 The built-in monitoring module defines an additional set of permissions, that is described in detail in the monitoring module documentation.

-Restrictions can be used to define what a user or group can see by specifying a filter expression that applies to a defined set of data.
-By default, when no restrictions are defined, a user will be able to see every information that is available.
+Restrictions can be used to define what a user can see by specifying an expression that applies to a defined set of data.
+By default, when no restrictions are defined, a user will be able to see the entire data that is available.

 Filters operate on columns.
 A complete list of all available filter columns on hosts and services can be found in the monitoring module documentation.